-A 100-Mile Walk Through Scotlands Bonniest Country
+How to Take a 100-Mile Walk Through Scotlands Bonniest Country

 By Robert E. Buckley

 The West Highland Way, Scotlands first long-distance walking path, runs from the outskirts of Scotlands largest city, Glasgow, to the foot of Britains highest mountain.
-It was my third long-distance walk in the British Isles--and the best by far.
+It was my third long-distance walk in the British Isles—and the best by far.

 Glasgow is always a great place to visit.
 Although it does not attract many tourists, it has much to recommend it, including a Victorian grandeur that comparable English cities lack.
 And the Glaswegians are among the most friendly people on earth.
 Like the neighboring Irish, they literally stop strangers on the street with questions like "How do you like Scotland?" and "Where are you planning to visit?" and "Could I recommend a place to stay?"
 It was wonderful to feel so welcome.